 |Associate plus family

-Includes spouse and child(ren)
+Includes spouse or domestic partner and child(ren)

 |Benefit description||Plan I||Plan II||DHMO|